ToxicFrog/devterm-tools/yaft/README.md

 This is a fork of [yaft](https://github.com/uobikiemukot/yaft) with some changes to make it usable on the [CPI DevTerm](https://www.clockworkpi.com/home-devterm) with the R01 RISC-V core.

+You can find a statically-linked binary which should run out of the box on the R01 [here](../rootfs/bin/yaft).
+You will need to run it in rotated mode: `env YAFT=clockwise yaft`.

 ## Rationale

 Even simple graphical environments are visibly sluggish on the R01.
 They're useful for some things, but most of the tools I use daily work in the terminal anyways, so why not abandon X11 for day to day use entirely?